Ukraine war must be considered in NI’s climate change laws, MLAs told

 An amendment increased his proposal for an 82% reduction in emissions by 2050 to a net zero emission target by the same date.

-The minister, who has warned that the more ambitious target could have devastating consequences for the agriculture sector, is now seeking to further amend the Bill to provide protections for the farming industry.
+The minister, who has warned that the more ambitious target could have devastating consequences for the agriculture sector, was seeking to further amend the Bill to provide protections for the farming industry.

-At the Assembly’s further consideration stage, Mr Poots is urging MLAs to back an amendment that proposes that the overall net zero target should incorporate a different target for methane gas of 46% reduction by 2050.
+At the Assembly’s further consideration stage, Mr Poots urged MLAs to back an amendment that proposed that the overall net zero target should incorporate a different target for methane gas of 46% reduction by 2050.
+A majority of MLAs backed that amendment on an oral vote.

-He has also proposed that greenhouse gas emissions from agriculture sources should not be included when measuring Northern Ireland’s progress in reducing emissions.
+However, he failed to secure another amendment which had proposed that greenhouse gas emissions from agriculture sources should not be included when measuring Northern Ireland’s progress in reducing emissions.
+A majority of MLAs rejected that late on Monday.

 He said the consequences of the climate change targets in the amended bill had become “even more clear” since the last debate at the start of February.